optimizely/android-sdk/README.md

 [![Apache 2.0](https://img.shields.io/github/license/nebula-plugins/gradle-extra-configurations-plugin.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 [![Build Status](https://travis-ci.org/optimizely/android-sdk.svg?branch=master)](https://travis-ci.org/optimizely/android-sdk)

-## Overview

-This repository houses the Android SDK for use with Optimizely Full Stack and Optimizely Rollouts.
+This repository houses the Android SDK for use with Optimizely Feature Experimentation and Optimizely Full Stack (legacy).
 The Android SDK depends on the [Optimizely Java SDK](https://github.com/optimizely/java-sdk).

-Optimizely Full Stack is A/B testing and feature flag management for product development teams.
-Experiment in any application.
-Make every feature on your roadmap an opportunity to learn.
-Learn more at https://www.optimizely.com/platform/full-stack/, or see the [documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).
+Optimizely Feature Experimentation is an A/B testing and feature management tool for product development teams, letting you experiment at every step.
+Using Optimizely Feature Experimentation allows for every feature on your roadmap to be an opportunity to discover hidden insights.
+Learn more at [Optimizely.com](https://www.optimizely.com/products/experiment/feature-experimentation/), or see the [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).

-Optimizely Rollouts is free feature flags for development teams.
-Easily roll out and roll back features in any application without code deploys.
-Mitigate risk for every feature on your roadmap.
-Learn more at https://www.optimizely.com/rollouts/, or see the [documentation](https://docs.developers.optimizely.com/experimentation/v3.1.0-full-stack/docs/introduction-to-rollouts).
+Optimizely Rollouts is [free feature flags](https://www.optimizely.com/free-feature-flagging/) for development teams.
+You can easily roll out and roll back features in any application without code deploys, mitigating risk for every feature on your roadmap.

-## Getting Started
+## Get Started

-### Using the SDK
-See the [Android SDK developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/install-sdk-android) to learn how to set up an Optimizely project and start using the SDK.
+Refer to the [Android SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/android-sdk) for detailed instructions on getting started with using the SDK.

 ### Requirements
 * Android API 14 or higher

-### Installing the SDK
+### Install the SDK
 To add the android-sdk and all modules to your project, include the following in your app's `build.gradle`:

 ---